-However, regardless of the different reasons for the loading, in both cases plasma and energy regularly accumulates within the system, which grows increasingly unstable, especially in the midnight magnetotail where the field lines are the most elongated.
+However, regardless of the different reasons for the loading, in both cases plasma and energy regularly accumulate within the system, which grows increasingly unstable, especially in the midnight magnetotail where the field lines are the most elongated.
 While the long term (~months) global evolution of the position of the main auroral emissions has been attributed to the variations of the mass output from Io (Bonfond et al., 2012), the shorter term variations of its position at different local times are poorly understood.
 Hence, since its typical location at midnight for the various System III longitudes is unknown, we were unable to identify any equatorward departure from it, as typically observed for the terrestrial growth phase auroral arcs.

-309 Such a stretching of the field lines provides favorable conditions for reconnection to occur.
-At Earth, such reconnection closes the magnetic field lines open to the solar wind in the 310 magnetotail, while at Jupiter, reconnection is internally driven (Ge et al., 2010; Kronberg et al., 311 312 2005; Vogt et al., 2019; Woch et al., 2002) and is expected to take place on closed field lines.
-In the middle magnetosphere, various plasma instabilities may occur, such as ballooning instability 313 (Hameiri et al., 1991; Kalmoni et al., 2018; Oberhagemann & Mann, 2020), cross-field current 314 instability (Lui et al., 1991) or shear flow-interchange instability (Derr et al., 2020).
-Since the 315 316 magnetic field lines in Jupiter's outer magnetosphere are also highly stretched, and the magnetosphere consists of more energetic ions than the Earth's magnetotail, many plasma 317 instabilities identified in Earth's magnetotail would likely take place in Jupiter's outer 318 319 magnetosphere.
-Such instabilities can then lead to a disruption of the azimuthal currents in the 320 middle magnetosphere and a dipolarization of the field lines.
-While the dipolarizing field lines would remain in the night sector at Earth, they would be progressively swept away in azimuthal 321 direction by the planetary rotation at Jupiter as they progress inward.
-This makes studies of east-322 323 ward or west-ward expansion of the dawn storm almost impossible at Jupiter, because the exact 324 longitudinal expansion would be very difficult to disentangle from partial corotation.
-These processes would also bring hot and sparse plasma from the outer magnetosphere further into the 325 system and energize it, forming plasma injections (Yao et al., 2020).
+The stretching of the field lines provides favorable conditions for reconnection to occur.
+At Earth, such reconnection closes the magnetic field lines open to the solar wind in the magnetotail, while at Jupiter, reconnection is internally driven (Ge et al., 2010; Kronberg et al., 2005; Vogt et al., 2019; Woch et al., 2002) and is expected to take place on closed field lines.
+In the middle magnetosphere, various plasma instabilities may occur, such as ballooning instability (Hameiri et al., 1991; Kalmoni et al., 2018; Oberhagemann & Mann, 2020), cross-field current instability (Lui et al., 1991), shear flow ballooning (Viñas & Madden, 1986) or shear flow-interchange instability (Derr et al., 2020).
+Since the magnetic field lines in Jupiter's outer magnetosphere are also highly stretched, and the magnetosphere consists of more energetic ions than the Earth's magnetotail, many plasma instabilities identified in Earth's magnetotail would likely take place in

+Jupiter's outer magnetosphere.
+Such instabilities can then lead to a disruption of the azimuthal currents in the middle magnetosphere and a dipolarization of the field lines.
+While the dipolarizing field lines would remain in the night sector at Earth, they would be progressively swept away in azimuthal direction by the planetary rotation at Jupiter as they progress inward.
+This makes studies of east-ward or west-ward expansion of the dawn storm almost impossible at Jupiter, because the exact longitudinal expansion would be very difficult to disentangle from partial corotation.
+These processes would also bring hot and sparse plasma from the outer magnetosphere further into the system and energize it, forming plasma injections (Z. H. Yao et al., 2020a).
 Their study also shows that dipolarization at Jupiter may corotate with the planet, as a counterpart of corotating auroral injection.